NISTTech/ServiceCo-Website/README.md

 - **Database errors?**
   Check database credentials in `config.php`.
 - **Changes not showing?**
   Clear browser cache or restart Apache.
+(Or you can just use incognito mode.)

 ## Contributors

+NISTTech team

 - [uqnquvwfkq](#)
 - [joon0987](#)